Lily Dick: Background

+Playing career

+Rugby union

-Dick represented the Palm Beach Currumbin Alleygators RUC as a junior rugby player.
-Dick made her senior debut for Queensland at the age of 16 at the 2016 National Rugby Sevens Championships in Adelaide.
-Dick backed up this performance by captaining the QLD youth team to victory at the Youth National Rugby Sevens Championships in Perth.
+In 2016, Dick made her senior debut for Queensland at the age of 16 at the National Rugby Sevens Championships in Adelaide.
+Dick backed up this performance by captaining the Queensland youth team to victory at the Youth National Rugby Sevens Championships in Perth.
 Dick was the Vice-Captain of the Australian team which won a gold medal at the 2017 Commonwealth Youth Games.
 Her performances during the tournament saw her recognised as the Player's Player for the tournament.

+In 2018, she made her Australian debut in the 2018 Dubai Sevens, scoring a try 2 minutes after the end of regulation time to help the Australian side win a bronze medal in the third-place playoff.

 Dick was a member of the Australian sevens squad that won a gold medal at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.

+In May 2024, she ruptured her anterior cruciate ligament at the Singapore Sevens and missed the 2024 Summer Olympics.

+Rugby league

+On 20 December 2024, Dick switch to rugby league, signing a two-year contract with the North Queensland Cowboys.

+In Round 2 of the 2025 NRL Women's season, she made her debut for the Cowboys in a loss to the Newcastle Knights.